CraigglesO/lycheeJS/guides/CONTRIBUTION.md

 ![How to create a Pull Request](./asset/contribution-pullrequest.png)

 Click on it, now you have to fill out the form with the description.
+When you've finished your Issue and have created your pull request you have to drag the Issue on the "Board" to Done.

-After that, we can now automatically merge in your implemented features.
+After that, we can now automatically merge in your implemented features and close the Issue.